BBOXX/nest/README.rst

 .. _Documentation: https://ps-george.github.io/locust-nest

-Import tasksets from a 'tasksets/' folder into a common class and run Locust using that class.
+Import TaskSets from a 'models/' folder into a common class and collect other Locust classes, then run Locust using those classes with weights determined in a config file.

 Installation
 ============